kevinconway/Deferred.js/doc/README.rst

 Promise
 -------

-Extension of the Thenable object and limited interface for a deferred.
+An interface for a deferred that does not contain the reject or resolve methods.
+All other methods of Deferred are exposed.

 isFrom(deferred)
 ^^^^^^^^^^^^^^^^